 Did you wake up this morning with a runny or stuffy nose?
 Have you had sinus congestion, sneezing or wheezing since last fall?
 The kids get blamed for bringing home a constant stream of colds from school or daycare but the real culprit may be allergies; not colds.

 Fever.
 The first tell-tale sign is an elevated temperature.
 Grab the thermometer or temperature scanner and take a reading.
 A cold will cause a very mild fever.
 The flu will cause a high fever.
-Allergies will never cause a fever.
-Got a fever?
-Then you don’t have allergies.
-If you don’t have a fever, then you may have allergies.
+Allergic reactions do not cause a fever.

 Symptom Onset.
 Another difference between winter allergies and winter colds is the on-set of symptoms.
 Allergy and flu symptoms come on suddenly.
 One minute you are fine and within an hour you are not.
 Cold symptoms come on over the course of several days.